DLOGTIME

 In computational complexity theory, DLOGTIME is the complexity class of all computational problems solvable in a logarithmic amount of computation time on a deterministic Turing machine.
 It must be defined on a random-access Turing machine, since otherwise the input tape is longer than the range of cells that can be accessed by the machine.
 It is a very weak model of time complexity: no random-access Turing machine with a smaller deterministic time bound can access the whole input.

+DLOGTIME machines are rarely used as-is.
+Instead, they are usually used as part of a theoretical construct for studying reducibility.
+They cannot be used to produce output that is longer than logarithmic length.
+However, they can be used to indirectly produce such an output, in the following sense: Given any log-length binary address, it produces the corresponding bit of the output.
+Since a polynomial-sized integer has logarithmic-length binary representation, this is possible in DLOGTIME.

+Definition

+Consider a deterministic Turing machine with the following tapes: